 Why competitive analysis matters for ecommerce

-Maybe at this point you’re thinking, “Okay, but why does competitor analysis matter for me as a business owner?”
+Maybe at this point you’re thinking, “Okay, but why does competitive analysis matter for me as an ecommerce business owner?”

 For ecommerce businesses in particular, a competitive analysis can also help:

 - Make more informed marketing decisions

 - Identify industry trends